 1. Show businesses that promoting tax credits helps stabilize the workforce and develop communities.

 When employees have the money they need to take care of their families, they are more productive at work.
-The EITC and CTC are an economic development tool that puts more money into the pockets of community residents, who then put more money back into local businesses.
+The EITC and CTC are an economic development tool that puts more money into the pockets of community residents, who then can put more money back into local businesses.

 2. Work with employers and managers to promote tax credits and free tax filing assistance to employees.